AdityaDeshmane/H2H-iOS-SampleApp/README.md

   From Project File -> General -> Linked Frameworks and Libraries: (General tab) Make sure files frome 1 and 2 are present here

-Step 3.

-  Project File -> Build Phases -> Copy Bundle Resources -> + (if not present) -> H2HBundle.bundle

-Step 4.

-  Project File -> Build Settings -> Build Options -> Enable Bitcode -> NO

-Step 5.

-  Create Podfile and add following statements: platform :ios, ‘7.1’

-  target ‘<Target Name>’ do
-  pod 'KissXML'
-  pod 'CocoaAsyncSocket'
-  pod 'CocoaLumberjack’, ‘2.2.0’
-  end

-  and perform pod install.
-  (for more information on how to install pods, refer: https://cocoapods.org/) close project file and open workspace created by pods.

-Step 6.

-  Unzip and copy XMPPFramework (provided in FrameworksAndResources folder) in your project folder.
-  Add it in frameworks folder in your project. ( select Frameworks -> Add files to <Project Name> -> select XMPPFramework we just copied )

-Step 7.

-  Add Project file -> Build Phases -> Link Binary with Libraries -> + -> libresolv.tbd

-Step 8.

-  In H2HSDK.framework -> Headers -> H2HSDK.h: add line #import “H2HSDKExt.h” (if not already present)

-Step 9.

-  Clean and Build your project.